 Duke Ellington, Cab Calloway and Pearl Bailey were just a few of the big names you would see at the Lincoln Theater, Howard Theatre, Republic Gardens or the now-closed Bohemian Caverns.

-Here's a look back at the historic corridor.
+Here's a look back at the historic corridor in Washington, D.C.

 More Photo Galleries

 Kacey Musgraves and More Ignite Coachella Weekend 2